 - Purple = 6 cubes glued together to make a rectangle

-- Tape a piece of painting paper on to the surface you will be working on.
+- First, tape a piece of painting paper onto the surface you will be working on.

-- Have your child pick up the block they want to use and stamp it onto the paper.
+- Invite children to pick up the block they want to use and stamp it onto the paper.

-- Replace it when done and grab another block.
+- Replace it when done and grab another block, or continue to create block art stamps and prints with the same block.

 Painting with foam blocks is an easy and fun activity to do with kids.
-You can either build a painting like you would build with blocks, or do process art.
+You can either build a painting as you would build with blocks or do process art.
 My daughter did both.
 We hope you enjoy it as much as we did!

 Painting with foam blocks is one of 101 painting ideas being shared at ‘Emma Owl’ this month as part of their Paint-A-Thon.
-New activities will be added daily so do keep checking back by clicking here.
+Or give the art projects and painting ideas on the list below a try.

 Foam blocks are just perfect for painting!I always like to get in on the painting activities with my daughter too – why should she have all the fun? 😉